 - Use distractions and taste deterrents to discourage them from chewing your furniture, shoes, cords, and everything else that might tempt them.

 - Be patient and kind, and don’t punish them.
-It’s essential to remember teething puppies are babies and don’t know better!
+Teething puppies are babies, and they don’t know better.

 Now that you know how to protect furniture from dogs chewing, you’re all set to deal with a teething pup.

-Enjoy the pup parenthood journey without sacrificing your favorite objects to teething puppy nibbles.
+Enjoy the pup parenthood journey without sacrificing your favorite objects for teething puppy nibbles.